-Each oval shaped, light pink, film coated tablet debossed with "BAYER" on one side and "40" on the other side contains 40 mg of regorafenib.
+Each oval, light-pink, film-coated tablet debossed with "BAYER" on one side and "40" on the other side contains 40 mg of regorafenib.
 Nonmedicinal ingredients: tablet core: cellulose microcrystalline, croscarmellose sodium, magnesium stearate, povidone, silica colloidal anhydrous.
-Film-coat: iron oxide red, iron oxide yellow, lecithin (soy), macrogol, polyvinyl alcohol, partially hydrolysed, talc, and titanium dioxide.
+Film-coat: iron oxide red, iron oxide yellow, lecithin (soy), macrogol, polyvinyl alcohol, partially hydrolyzed, talc, and titanium dioxide.

 How should I use this medication?

 Regorafenib is taken in cycles of 4 weeks.
 The recommended adult dose of regorafenib is 160 mg (4 tablets) taken by mouth once daily for 3 weeks, followed by 1 week off.

 This medication should be taken at the same time each day after eating a light, low-fat, low-calorie meal.
 Swallow the tablets whole with water.
 Do not crush or chew the tablets.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take two doses on the same day to make up for a missed one and do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.